levep/k8s16h-demos/k8s-2/deployments/README.md

 is in the middle of a rollout, both fields will be set to a value.
 If a rollout is complete, OldReplicaSets will be set to <none>.
 ---
-microk8s.kubectl  rollout history deployment kuard microk8s.kubectl  rollout status  deployment kuard
+kubectl  rollout history deployment kuard kubectl  rollout status  deployment kuard
 ===
 Updating Deployment
 	change in YAML to 3 and apply

-microk8s.kubectl  apply -f  first-deployment.yaml
+kubectl  apply -f  first-deployment.yaml
 ----
 Updating a Container Image
 	gcr.io/kuar-demo/kuard-amd64:green